The average diesel price per litre also rose, although by a slightly more modest 4.7p.

-The body carries out a weekly price check of fuel in 27 areas right across Northern Ireland and with prices soaring, all motorists are keen to find the best deals around.
+The Consumer Council carries out a weekly price check of fuel in 27 areas all over Northern Ireland and in some areas, motorists are having to fork out well above the average.

-The latest breakdown shows that those filling up with diesel in Magherafelt were paying the highest average price, at 184.6p per litre.
+The latest breakdown shows that those filling up with diesel in Newry were paying the highest average NI price, at 187.9p per litre.

-The lowest average diesel price was found in Newtownabbey, at 168.9p per litre.
+The lowest average diesel price was found in Derry / Londonderry, at 178.9p per litre.

-When it comes to petrol prices, the highest average price in Northern Ireland is currently in Ballycastle where motorists can expect to fork out 166.9p per litre.
+When it comes to petrol prices, the highest average price in Northern Ireland is currently in Newry where motorists can expect to fork out 192.9p per litre.

-The lowest average price, meanwhile, is in Newry at 153.9p.
+The lowest average petrol price, meanwhile, is in Bangor at 172.5p.